Spirit Airlines Flight Attendants Rally At Philadelphia International Airport, Demanding Airline Stop Leaving Them Stranded

 PHILADELPHIA (CBS) — Spirit Airlines flight attendants are protesting at Philadelphia International Airport.
-They are demanding the airline stop leaving them stranded.
+They are demanding the airline stops leaving them stranded.

+“We had to cancel 30 of our flights on Friday, 50 more of our flights Sunday,” Don Reno Integlia, with the Association of Flight Attendants CWA for Spirit Airlines, said.READ MORE: Philadelphia Weather: Storm Delivers Rain, High Winds, Coastal Flooding Ahead Of Mother's Day

 They stood outside the Spirit terminal at PHL International.